cncf/tag-security/assessments/guide/README.md

   over a week cannot be accommodated by the review team.
 In this case simply close the GitHub issue with a note to SIG co-chairs.

-## Benefits of a Security Assessment

-Having your project security assessed is fundamental for eliminating security risks.
-It allows one to build security as an integral part of a system and to maintain that security over time.
-Security assessments have many benefits:
-* A measurable security baseline from that point onwards
-* Exposure and analysis of security issues, including the risk they introduce
-* Validation of security awareness and culture among the developers for building secured projects
-* A documented procedure, for future compliance, audit, or internal assessment